typicode/steno/README.md

 > Specialized fast async file writer

-If you often write to the same file, steno can make things a lot faster and more reliable.
+**Steno** makes writing to the same file often/concurrently fast and safe.

 Used in [lowdb](https://github.com/typicode/lowdb).